IgnasiLucas/fish/README.md

 ----------
 I run Pyrad's step 3 (clustering within samples) with different values of the similarity clustering threshold.
 A high number of Ns requires a lower similarity clustering threshold.
 I also run this in the server (it's very slow).
-Still running.
+Still running after a month.
+Preliminary results show a steeper increase in number of clusters of non-merged reads from clustering thresholds equal or higher than 88%.
+This is not likely to be driven by the presence of Ns.

+Note that a more efficient pipeline to determine optimal clustering thresholds could be implemented using vsearch directly.